Your Guide to Filing a Business Tax Extension

 What should I do after filing my business tax extension?

 Though you now have an extra six months to file your return, please don’t put it off until the last minute!
-Try to complete your return as soon as possible while the last tax year is still fresh in your mind.
+Even with the new extension deadline, try to complete your return as soon as possible while the last tax year is still fresh in your mind.
 Don’t forget to make any necessary retirement plan contributions for the previous tax year as well.

-Do I need to file a business extension for my state return?
+Do I need to file a business extension for my state tax return?

 Certain states will allow an accepted federal Form 7004 or 4868 as an extension of time to file your state return, while other states require a separate extension request.
 TaxAct will provide information about state filing requirements during the extension interview portion of the e-filing process.